-That said, there are certain times when it can be ok to “chargeback” the purchase that you made with a VISA or MasterCard but certain criteria always needs to be met.
-If the operator was misleading or deceptive to get you to play with them then of course you should do everything in your power to reverse the charges.
-This includes dishonest tactics such as lying about the amount of bonus money that you will receive, not having all of the terms and conditions clearly stated in the welcome offer, or any other type of shady practices that were unjust.
+That said, there are certain times when it can be ok to “chargeback” the purchase you made with a VISA or MasterCard, but certain criteria always needs to be met.
+If the operator was misleading or deceptive to get you to play with them, then of course you should do everything in your power to reverse the charges.
+This includes dishonest tactics such as lying about the amount of bonus money you will receive, not having all of the terms and conditions clearly stated in the welcome offer, or any other type of shady practices that were unjust.

-This is why industry watchdogs like us are so important – we alert you to scams and only recommend the best in the business.
-For example, earlier in the week we told you which trusted U.S. online casinos are still accepting American Express as a deposit method in 2019 and needless to say, there weren’t that many of them (four to be exact).
-This just goes to show how the industry’s focus has shifted to cryptocurrency due to its speed, ease, and privacy, and it highlights the that are only a few safe places to go out there.
+This is why iGaming watchdogs like us are so important – we alert you to scams and only recommend the best in the business.
+For example, earlier in the week we told you which trusted U.S. online casinos are still accepting American Express as a deposit method in 2019 and needless to say, there weren’t too many of them (four to be exact).
+This just goes to show how the industry’s focus has shifted to cryptocurrency due to its speed, ease, and privacy, and it highlights the fact there are only a few safe places to go these days.

 How to Dispute Credit Card Charges at a U.S. Online Casino

-So if you do in fact have a legitimate beef, here’s how to dispute credit card charges at a betting website that accepts players from the USA and the steps you’ll have to go through to get your funds back.
+So if you do in fact have a legitimate beef, here’s how to dispute credit card charges at a betting website that accepts players from the USA and the necessary steps to go through to get the funds back.
 Grab a pencil because it’s going to be a lot of work and you’re not going to know the final outcome for at least a month or so.

-Many players don’t know this at the time, but the processing names for iGaming transactions for United States customers usually appear on their statements as something generic like “Franco’s Pizzeria” or “Mrs. Chang’s Bridal Accessories”, in order to cloak them and protect them from being flagged.
-Using a descriptor is not illegal whatsoever, although they are obviously trying to keep the real reason for the transaction a secret.
-In any event, this is why the card company doesn’t flag anything when you’re making your purchase.
+Many players aren’t aware of this at the time, but the processing names for iGaming transactions for United States customers usually appear on their statements as something generic like “Franco’s Pizzeria” or “Mrs. Chang’s Bridal Accessories”, in order to cloak them and protect them from being flagged.
+Using a descriptor is not illegal whatsoever, although they are obviously trying to keep the real reason for the transaction a secret, which is why the card company doesn’t flag anything when making the purchase.

-By law most creditors give you up to 30 or sometimes 60 days to dispute a charge since customers have to have enough time to feasibly check their statements and identify an error.
+By law most creditors give you up to 30 or sometimes 60 days to dispute a charge since customers must be given enough time to feasibly check statements and identify an error.
 Now assuming that you have a legitimate compliant with the site in question, in order to get them to chargeback the VISA casino deposits you will have to call into their security department and tell them that it wasn’t you who made the transactions and your information was somehow compromised and you need a new card.
-You will have to deny any and all knowledge of what went on and say that you have no idea what the charges were for and that you did not authorize them.
+You will have to deny any and all knowledge of what went on and say you have no idea what the charges were for and that you did not authorize them.

 What Happens When You Chargeback Gambling Deposits